Informative Planning in the Presence of Outliers

-As a best-first search algorithm, MCTS selects nodes that are expected to have a high reward but at the same time try other nodes sufficiently to avoid greedy choices.
+\textbf{Selection.} As a best-first search algorithm, MCTS selects nodes that are expected to have a high reward but at the same time try other nodes sufficiently to avoid greedy choices.
 We trade-off \emph{exploration} and \emph{exploitation} using the tree policy.
 A well known tree policy is the upper confidence bound (UCB)~\cite{auer2002using,kocsis2006bandit}.
 We recursively select child nodes with the highest UCB value until a node with unexpanded children is found.
-For node $j$, the UCB value adapted to our problem is defined by where $N_{p}$ is the number of times that the parent of node $j$ has been selected and $N_{j}$ is the number of times that node $j$ has been selected.
+For node $j$, the UCB value adapted to our problem is defined by

+where $N_{p}$ is the number of times that the parent of node $j$ has been selected and $N_{j}$ is the number of times that node $j$ has been selected.
 The average reward $\overline{f_{i}}_{j}$ encourages the selection of nodes that currently look the most promising and thus stimulates exploitation.
-The value of the second term is large when $N_{i}$ is small, which encourages exploring node $i$ if it is not selected enough times.
+The value of the second term is large when $N_{j}$ is small, which encourages exploring node $i$ if it is not selected enough times.
 Constant $C$ balances between the exploration and the exploitation which should be set to a similar scale as the rewards.

-For vector reward given by the multiple reward functions, we use the Pareto variant of UCB proposed in~\cite{chen2019pareto}: {
+For vector reward given by the multiple reward functions, we use the Pareto variant of UCB proposed in~\cite{chen2019pareto}:

-} where $\overline{\mathbf{f}_{i}}_{j}$ is the average reward vector and $D_{r}$ is the dimensionality of this vector.
+where $\overline{\mathbf{f}_{i}}_{j}$ is the average reward vector and $D_{r}$ is the dimensionality of this vector.
 When selecting the best child node, we first compute the Pareto optimal set from the Pareto UCB vectors of all child nodes.
 The vectors in the Pareto optimal set cannot be improved for any objective without hurting other objectives.
 We then randomly select a child node from this set because the Pareto optimal solutions are considered equally optimal if no preference information is given.
 We refer the reader to~\cite{chen2019pareto} for further details of how Pareto MCTS balances multiple objectives.
 When the UCB tree policy is applied to a MCTS, the algorithm is commonly referred to as UCT.
-Similarly, we use {\em PUCT} to represent Pareto UCB applied to MCTS.
+Similarly, we use \emph{PUCT} to represent Pareto UCB applied to MCTS.